 Towards the end, Robin kneels beside a fallen soldier and makes the sign of the cross.

-movie portrays the Church.
+I'm interested to see how the movie portrays the Church.
 In the movie, Robin has just returned from fighting in the 3rd Crusade.
 Of course there's King Richard and Friar Tuck as well.

 Babies!